-In biological terms, women are quite different from men and are more susceptible to disease than men.
+In biological terms, women are quite different from men and are more susceptible to diseases than men.
 There are certain health issues which are unique to them.
 These health issues mainly involve complications during pregnancy, abnormal menstruation and other diseases related to specific female organs such as breasts, ovaries, etc.

 There are many other diseases which are common in both the genders but affects women differently.
 For example, heart diseases affect women more severely than men, as do sexually transmitted diseases and Osteoarthritis to name a few.

 As such, women need to be more careful and aware of their health and health issues.
 Let us look at some health problems that are faced by women in the current times.

 Cancer in Women